November 4, 2025

 Assuming…

-1. we correctly describe the chance processes that might generate this correlation
+1. we correctly describe the chance processes (save this for a stats class)

 2. we don’t misuse our statistical tests